Ontario Common Law Separation Agreements

 However, if you have lived together for some time and have children together or have jointly purchased numerous assets, then the process of separating can be complicated.
-You may want to seek legal advice from an Ontario common law separation lawyer and sign a separation agreement.
+You may want to seek legal advice from a lawyer for common law separation in Ontario and sign a separation agreement.

 Common law partners also do not have the same legal rights and obligations toward one another upon separation as do married couples.
 Below are descriptions of the key areas of difference between common law partners and married couples.
 This information applies equally to same-sex and opposite-sex couples.

 Common Law Division of Property

 Part 1 of the Family Law Act (FLA), which provides for the equal division of financial gains made during a marriage, applies only to married couples.
 Unmarried couples are not legally entitled to the division of property.
 Because the FLA’s property-sharing regime does not apply to common-law partners, each partner is entitled only to what he or she brought into the relationship or acquired during it.
 For more information about what this means, and how to determine who owns what, see our article titled: Common-Law Relationships and Division of Property.

 Spousal & Child Support for Common Law Separation

 Part 3 of the Family Law Act, which governs support, applies to common-law couples who cohabited continuously for a period of 3 years or more, or who have cohabited in a relationship of some permanence and have natural or adoptive children together.
 If your relationship meets that definition, you may be entitled to spousal support or be obligated to pay your former partner spousal support.
 Spousal support is generally calculated the same way it is for married couples, although married couples would claim support under the Divorce Act.